m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

  * If reducing your defect rate is important to you:
    * Stop using Ruby
    * Stop using C
- * It's not impossible to do these things right.
+ * It's not impossible to do it right.
 It's not even hard
    * We just don't care enough